 Alternative Way of Sending Large PDF Files by Email

 Don’t want to use compression tools?
 An alternative way is to use online file sharing services like Dropbox, Google Drive or FileWhopper.
 Of course, there are a lot of different services with a multitude of options.
 All you need is figure out what options are really important to you.
-If the file you want to upload is really huge (even as big as 1TB), your best bet is to use the FileWhopper service.
+If the file you want to upload is really huge (even as big as 10TB), your best bet is to use the FileWhopper service.
 FileWhopper takes your security very seriously: all files are encrypted with a password.
-If you are still in doubt, try sending your first file up to 5GB in size with FileWhopper for free.
+Send your first file or folder and get a 50% discount for your second transfer of up to 5TB!
 We bet you won’t regret it 🙂